-Dennis creates his pieces mostly from drift wood he finds from the beaches.
+Dennis creates his pieces mostly from driftwood he finds on the beach.
 He also uses locally reclaimed, repurposed, and salvaged wood rescued from old buildings.
 He especially seeks out old growth wood that still has marks from sawmills, tools, and nails for the unique look.
 Many of his works are practical items, such as furniture, cutting boards and pet dishes.
 He also makes custom orders from request.

 Work displayed in many local places

-Soon visitors of Seaside Outlet Mall will get to admire Dennis’s work on the exterior walls of the building.
-The Outlet Mall ordered 10 large wood panels with carved art representing the beauty of our area.
-Dennis started with a locally sourced rough cut cedar and carved figures of a surfer, the Astoria Megler Bridge, the Astor Column, Haystack Rock, and some scenes of local wild life.
+Visitors to Seaside Outlets will get to admire Dennis’s work on the exterior walls of the building.
+He created 10 large wood panels with carved art representing the beauty of our area.
+Dennis started with a locally sourced rough cut cedar and carved figures of a surfer, the Astoria-Megler Bridge, the Astor Column, Haystack Rock, and some scenes of local wild life.
 All the metal work is made by Daniel Benoit of Columbia Steel.
 The company also makes all the metal legs for Dennis’s furniture pieces.

-The unique furniture can be found locally at the Chariot, and at the Farmhouse Funk in Astoria, and at the Finnesterre in Manzanita.
+The unique furniture can be found locally at the Chariot, and at Farmhouse Funk in Astoria, and at Finnesterre in Manzanita.
 Some of the smaller creations, such as cutting boards, spice racks, knife racks, kitchen carts and flower vases can be found at Pat’s Pantry in Astoria, and also in their new retail shop in Portland.
-The newest retailer to carry some smaller items, and small furniture is the NW Food & Gifts in McMinnVille.
+The newest retailer to carry some smaller items, and small furniture is NW Food & Gifts in McMinnville.

 Dennis has had opportunities to show his craft at local events such as Columbia Memorial Hospital Christmas Craft Show, and HiiH Lights NW Artisans seasonal gatherings.
 Recently he was asked to display his artwork at Carruther’s Restaurant during Dark Arts Festival weekend in Astoria.
 Dennis’ work has been very well received.